 Work your way to Laguna Lookout for a scenic coastal view of the Noosa Laguna before ending your park experience.

 2 – Sunbathe on the Noosa Beaches

-If you want to be closer to town, head out of the park to town and absorb the sun on the Noosa Heads Main Beach.
-Noosa Heads Main Beach can get crowded in higher tourist seasons, so if you visit Noosa at that time, you may want to get there early.
+If you want to be closer to town, head out of the park to town and absorb the sun on the Noosa Main Beach.
+Noosa Main Beach can get crowded in higher tourist seasons, so if you visit Noosa at that time, you may want to get there early.

 Heck, you could spend three days in Noosa, Australia on the beaches alone, so why not mix up the beach scene?
 All of the beaches are public and the beaches are known to be safe for swimming all year round.